Suggestion: Watch the 5 minutes video tutorial before reading this article

 The safest option when buying property in Bali is to set up a PMA (Penanaman Model Asing) company.
 You can then acquire any of the following titles:

 - Hak Guna Bangunan (HGB): Right-to-build title

-Getting a right-to-use title (Hak Pakai) is possible without a PMA, but requires that you have Indonesia as your domicile.
+Getting a Right-To-Use title (Hak Pakai) is possible without a PMA but requires that you have Indonesia as your domicile.

 - BKPM (the Indonesian Investment Coordinating Board) will regulate, check, and audit the entity

-- Verifiable tax number (NPWP)
+- You obtain a verifiable tax number (NPWP)

-- Dispute resolution in international court is possible
+- Dispute resolutions in international courts

 Where should I buy property in Bali?